 "My mom and dad both have dementia.
-I am all alone taking care of them since my sister passed away.
+I am all alone taking care of them since.
 I have no one to help me.
 I get sad and frustrated with them both.
 How do I deal with my feelings?"

 These are powerful words from one AgingCare.com forum participant.
 It is a cry that is all too familiar for many family caregivers and one which will touch the hearts of most readers.
 Many of us feel alone when we are trying to care for our aging parents and there are no siblings to help, or our siblings won't help.
 When we have one parent who has this disease, it is hard.
 When we have two, it is often nearly unbearable.